averyre/wadget/README.md

 DOOM FAQ v6.666!
 Read it and weep!

 Found 1 matching WAD(s) or file(s) in the /idgames archive.
-Use "wadget <WAD ID>" to download.
+Use "wadget <FILE ID>" to download.

 ```
-Which provides us with our WAD ID needed to download.
+Which provides us with our file ID needed to download.
 The "-s" flag lets wadget know we are searching /idgames, not downloading from it.
 Multiple file results can also be displayed at the same time.

 More specific search features will be introduced later!